brettz9/webappfind/README.md

         resource files, within an entry, a hyphen could indicate a subdirectory, e.g., "brett.schemas-schema.dbjson" could allow access
         to a file in "schemas/brett.schema" relative to the "dbjson" file.
+        A hyphen at the beginning could allow access to parent directories.
     1. Change custom modes to be prefixed with a colon in front of fundamental modes and then allow multiple modes separated by whitespace (especially in preparation for support of a likely frequent use case for combining a new fundamental mode, "export", along with an "edit" mode,